 Event ID 4672 explained: detecting privileged logons in Windows

 4672 fires whenever a logon is granted sensitive privileges like SeDebugPrivilege or SeTcbPrivilege.
-Read it as the 'this logon is admin-equivalent' signal and the rest of your audit policy falls into place.
+Read it as the 'this logon is admin-equivalent' signal and the rest of audit policy falls into place.

 Where it fires